capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 sudo make install
 ```

-If building for the first time, run:
+If building the sc3-plugins for the first time, run:
 ```
 sudo ldconfig
 ```